TaskForceDingo/Mission-Framework/README.md

 ## Changelog
 Read below for complete changelog history.

+### 04/06/2023
+New:
+- Added better JEBUS examples to `jebus/ReadMe.txt`.
+- Added JEBUS examples composition to allow easy copying from inside the 3den Editor.

 ### 03/06/2023
 New:
 - Remade existing TFD compositions in `!TFD_Compositions` folder.
 - Added new mission objective template compositions:
   - Reach an area
   - Destroy an objective
   - Destroy multiple objectives
   - Defend an objective
   - Eliminate a target
   - Eliminate a group
   - Clear an area of hostiles
   - Deliver an object/escort a unit to a location
   - Repair a vehicle
   - Clear mines
   - Interact with an object
   - Pick up an object
   - Interact with two switches at the same time
   - Free a hostage
   - Free multiple hostages

 Fixed:
 - Inconsistency between admin panel rearm and `fn_serviceAircraft.sqf` script.